scottpetrovic/tarot-reader/README.md

 There is a default port that ollama web server runs on, so you shouldn't have to change anything on the web server

+# Building things

+to build the project run the following:
+    npm run build